Military and Family Readiness Center

 The Military and Family Readiness Center (M&FRC) provides programs and services to assist commanders in identifying, assessing, and minimizing personal and family related challenges to maintain unit cohesion and strengthening operational readiness.
 Our programs and services are designed to provide Airmen and their family members with the training and information to deal with the major stressors associated with military life.

 Our programs and services include, but are not limited to, Transition Assistance, Personal Financial Readiness, Relocation Assistance, Deployment Support, Personal and Work/Life Assistance, Employment Assistance, Information and Referral, Casualty Assistance, and Exceptional Family Member Support.
+Find out more information about our programs by clicking here.

 TRANSITION ASSISTANCE PROGRAM (TAP)